adpextwindong/Tora/notes.md

 - [ ] Mutually recursive types.
 A collection of types may be recursive or mutually recursive.
 Mutually recursive types are declared by a consectuive sequence of type declarations without intervening value or function declarations.
 Each recursion cycle must pass through a record or array type.
 - [ ] If the initializing expression is `nil`, then the long form must be used.
 - [ ] Mutually recursive functions are declared by a sequence of consecutive function declarations.
+- [ ] Expr Seq, evals all the expressions in order and the result of a seq is the result (if any) yielded by the last of the expressions.

 ### Reference